HuthaifaQuraini/LinkedList-ArrayList-GUI-implementation/ReadMe.txt

-The "ArrayList LinkedList" is Desktop software represent the links between nodes and implemented from a-z.
+The "ArrayList LinkedList" is Desktop software represent the links between nodes and implemented data structure from a-z.
 P.S This project implemented using java .
 ########################
 ###Huthaifa A Quraini###